dgalizzi/chess-puzzle-viewer/README.md

 1. **Load Puzzle from PGN**: Initialize the board state from a PGN-formatted puzzle.
 2. **Move Validation Against PGN**: Reject incorrect user moves if they deviate from the puzzle solution.
-3. **Opponent moves**: Once a player makes the correct move, the opponent's move should be made automatically.
+3. **Opponent moves**: Once the player makes the correct move, the opponent's move should be made automatically.

 ---